SimonSaiGilbert/Sample-NLP-Work/Email Clustering/README.md

 Another metric I would like to test is word frequency as opposed to TF-IDF.
 I think it's possible that the clustering might make more sense with a simpler metric.
 That or I would research other NLP metrics to find one most appropriate to this problem.

-## Final Notes

-Thank you for this opportunity!
-Regardless the outcome of your decision, I would appreciate some feedback on how I did on this challenge and what I could do to improve for the future.

-Hope to hear from you soon.